Top 7 SEO KPIs You Need to Track

 Image: Moz Link Explorer uses a database of over 40 trillion link to provide the most in-depth data for digital marketers.

-Thanks for checking out our list of the seven most important SEO KPIs that digital marketers should track in 2021!
+Thanks for checking out our list of the seven most important SEO KPIs that digital marketers should track!

 We hope you can use these SEO KPIs to help guide your strategy decisions and create a strong vision of success for your upcoming SEO campaigns.